History of Ireland: Early medieval and Viking era (795–1169)

 The second wave of Vikings made stations at winter bases called longphorts to serve as control centres to exert a more localized force on the island through raiding.
 The third wave in 917 established towns as not only control centres, but also as centres of trade to enter into Irish economy and greater Western Europe.
 Returning to Dublin, they set up a market town.
 Over the next century, a great period of economic growth would spread across the pastoral country.
 The Vikings brought Ireland into their wide-ranging system of international trade, as well as popularizing a silver-based economy with local trade and the first minting of coins in 997.

 In 902 Máel Finnia mac Flannacain of Brega and Cerball mac Muirecáin of Leinster joined forces against Dublin, and "The heathens were driven from Ireland, i.e. from the fortress of Áth Cliath [Dublin]".
 They were allowed by the Saxons to settle in Wirral, England, but would however later return to retake Dublin.

 The Vikings never achieved total domination of Ireland, often fighting for and against various Irish kings.
-The great High King of Ireland, Brian Boru, defeated the Vikings at the Battle of Clontarf in 1014 which began the decline of Viking power in Ireland but the towns which Vikings had founded continued to flourish, and trade became an important part of the Irish economy.
+The great High King of Ireland, Brian Boru, defeated the Vikings at the Battle of Clontarf in 1014 which began the decline of Viking power in Ireland, but the towns which Vikings had founded continued to flourish, and trade became an important part of the Irish economy.

-Brian Boru, by more or less unifying Ireland, changed the High Kingship in the way that the High King would now have more power and control over the country and could manage the country's affairs.
+Brian Boru, though he did not succeed in unifying Ireland, changed the High Kingship in the way that the High King would now have more power and control over the country and could manage the country's affairs.
 This led to prosperity for Ireland over the next few years.
 The Irish economy grew as international trade became more common.
 The towns founded by the Vikings continued to grow and thrive as centres of Irish trade and finance.
 They remain so to this day.